-You can be creative when it comes to adding a theme to a Fun Run, and some of the great alternatives suggested by School Fundraising include running with parents, a fancy dress theme, a walk-a-thon, turning it into an obstacle course or even making the kids dance instead of run.
+You can also be creative when it comes to adding a theme to a Fun Run, and some of the great alternatives suggested by School Fundraising include a fancy dress theme, a walk-a-thon, turning it into an obstacle course or even making the kids dance instead of run.

 How much can we make?

 There is no limit to the amount a motivated student can raise with a Fun Run, and being a small school is not a disadvantage.
-In 2015, the three highest performing Fun Run schools raised in excess of $26,000.
-One school with only 347 students raised $29,305, an average of more than $80 per student.
+In 2018, the top 100 schools performing Fun Run schools raised an average of $32,000.
+St Patrick’s College in NSW raised over $90,000 in 2018 with only 360 kids.